 Best practices to optimize homepage content sliders:

-- Don’t presume your visitors will skip through your slider if you don’t automate the rotation of it (or even see your navigation options to start navigating the slider).
-Thererefore its always best to auto-rotate your slides.
+- Auto-rotate your slides.
+Don’t presume your visitors will skip through your slider if you don’t automate the rotation of it.
+You should also offer prominent and easy to use controls to let visitors navigate through the slider contents.

-Test ideas to optimize homepage content sliders:
+Test ideas to optimize or replace homepage content sliders: